ziczhu/http-mock-middleware/README.md

 }

 // Simplify the response, default to return JSON format
+// * Caution Please *
+// If you ever call any method of res object(this second argument) synchronously
+// in your function, the middleware will ignore the return of your function.
+// If you call any method of res object asynchronously but return anything except
+// null/undefined at the same time, the return value will served as the result.
-// *Caution* Please!
-If you ever call any methods of res object(this second argument) in your function, the middleware will ignore the return of your function.
-So use plain object for return or call specific method on res object. module.exports = function(req) {
+// So please use plain object for return or call specific method on res object.
+// Do not mixing them up!
+module.exports = function(req) {
   return {
     success: true,